 If you work in Evans, you are probably covered by workers’ compensation that pays for the costs of an on-the-job injury.
-Workers’ comp provides medical compensation, weekly wage benefits, and more if you are hurt at work.
-That being said, workers’ comp insurance companies are not always fair when paying out money on claims.
+Workers’ compensation provides medical compensation, weekly wage benefits, and more if you are hurt at work.
+That being said, workers’ compensation insurance companies are not always fair when paying out money on claims.
 To avoid getting taken advantage of or left with less than you deserve, contact a workers’ compensation lawyer in Evans today.

 Our lawyers at John Foy & Associates have been helping injured workers get the benefits they need and deserve for over two decades.
 We know what it takes to win these types of cases, and we always work for the injured workers—never the insurance companies.
 To learn more and discuss your case with an experienced and compassionate workers’ compensation lawyer for FREE today, call us at (404) 400-4000 or contact us online.